 Buying and installing a new boiler is one of the largest single expenses UK homeowners and landlords ever have to face and it can seem impossible to do so cheaply.

-So we’ve taken a look at how much you should expect to pay for a new boiler, the installation and how to save on these costs.
+In this guide, we'll take a look at how much you should expect to pay for a new boiler, getting an engineer in for the installation.